djcomy/MarkoNedeljkoviciOSArabamiSat/README.md

 -------------------------------------------------------------
 ////TODO:

-1. Check why realm won't present data in UIViewController from stored database (some data is showing in car details VC).
-2. Add additional login (Facebook)
+1. Add additional login (Facebook)
-3. Implement swipe side menu from left side.
+2. Implement swipe side menu from left side.
 Some other options should be implemented, as well User's photo in circle on top of it.
-4. Add more possible info for the cars
+3. Add more possible info for the cars

 -------------------------------------------------------------